 notice a rocky outcrop, look to the left, see a cluster of smaller trees, find a chute just right of center, deliberate on your options, then continue cautiously, holding back out of concern for what might lie ahead.

 The experienced skier behind you also stands at the top, surveys the distance, and sees nothing but open space.
 With your inexperienced eye, you registered only the physical objects populating the mountain

 slope.
-His trained eye sees only the openings, and free space to move.
+His trained eye sees only the openings, and the free space for movement.

-That skier descends with full commitment, and confidently attacks the open spaces, unconcerned with trees, rocks, shoots, or any other
+That skier descends with full commitment, and confidently attacks the openings, unconcerned with trees, rocks, shoots, or any

-impediments.
-His universe consists only of the open spaces, he finds them with ease, and there are no trepidations.
+other impediments.
+His universe consists only of the spaces, he finds them with ease, and there are no trepidations.